All about Cold Sores (Non-genital Herpes)

 Do not waste time trying home remedies but visit an ophthalmologist (eye doctor) soon.
 Otherwise, it can lead to serious complications.

-The doctor once the diagnosis is done will prescribe antiviral eye drops or ointment with an added course of oral acyclovir or any other preferred anti-viral medication.
+The doctor once the analyze done will prescribe antiviral eye drops or ointment with an added course of oral acyclovir or any other preferred anti-viral medication.

 The infection can spread from one eye to the other.
 But spread to another person’s eye is uncommon.